2009 - Ph.D. University of Colorado. Physical Chemistry

 2004 - B.S.
 Kings College, Wilkes-Barre, PA.

 I teach a variety of courses within the Chemistry Department at Saint Anselm.
-In recent years I have taught General Chemistry, Physical Chemistry. as well as their corresponding labs.
+In recent years I have taught General Chemistry, Physical Chemistry and Instrumental Chemistry, as well as their corresponding labs.
 These courses are required for many of our science majors, and an integral building block to the Chemistry major.

 Also, as a Physical Chemist, I am involved in several upper division courses.
 Physical Chemistry Lab explores the interface between the chemistry that is occurring and the physics that describes phenomena in chemical systems in terms of physical laws and concepts.
 Physical Chemistry 3: Kinetics is a course that allows for an in-depth study of processes through which molecules react.